 4. Take Inventory Using Google Forms and Sheets

 Google Forms makes it simple to share a survey with students using a link, QR Code, email, or Google Classroom.
-Take inventory in students interests, learning habits, goals, concerns, learning styles, and questions.
+Take inventory in students’ interests, learning habits, goals, concerns, learning styles, and questions.
 Share a Form with parents and learn about their questions and concerns as well.
-Collect contact information, volunteer availability, and even have parents sign up for conferences using the Choice Eliminator Add-on which will allow parents to select a time while only displaying available slots.
+Collect contact information and volunteer availability and even have parents sign up for conferences using the Choice Eliminator Add-on which will allow parents to select a time while only displaying available slots.
 All survey results will be archived into a Google Sheet allowing you to sort, share and filter.